 “Being cramped on a cross-country flight the day after running a marathon is no fun,” says Johnson.
 If your race is part of a full vacation, plan to kick off the trip with the race and then do all the exploring by foot, boat, or car.

-“It’s the best way to tour any destination,” says marathoner Abbe Lewis Baker.
+“Traveling for a race is the best way to tour any destination,” says marathoner Abbe Lewis Baker.
 “You’ll see it all.”
 Soak up the culture, the language, the festivities, and the experience – and make new friends!

 “Talk to other runners at the race,” says marathoner Jennifer Stahl.
 “It’s amazing who you’ll meet from around the world.”